HMAS Otama: Decommissioning and fate

 By late 2008, plans for three separate locations for the Victorian Maritime Centre – Hastings, Crib Point, and Stony Point – had all been rejected by the Department of Sustainability and Environment.
 As the Western Port Oberon Association could no longer afford to maintain the submarine while waiting for a favourable decision, Otama was listed on eBay for sale in November 2008.
 Although no bids were placed by the time the online auction closed in late December, the association received several expressions of interest: including from the St Kilda Marina, Frankston City Council, and one purporting to be a tourism operator but believed by the Western Port Oberon Association to be wanting to restore the submarine for drug smuggling (which was referred to the Australian Federal Police and the Australian Security Intelligence Organisation).
 No sale was made, and the submarine remained in the possession of the association.

 In early 2010, Otamas interior was used to represent a Russian submarine for the short film Deeper Than Yesterday.
 The 20-minute film won awards at the 2010 Australian Film Institute Awards, the 2010 Leeds International Film Festival, and the 2011 Sundance Film Festival.

 In-principle approval to build the Victorian Maritime Centre was given by Victorian environmental minister Ryan Smith in March 2013.
 The association submitted plans in June for a 2.5 ha site on the seawall of the Western Port Marina at Hastings, to be built on reclaimed land.
-The proposed site is on the outer edge of the existing seawall, with Otama enclosed in a semi-recessed concrete pit designed to support the main internal deck at ground level, located between the seawall and the planned site of the maritime centre.
-As of February 2015, design work has been completed, but the association was awaiting the approval of a planning permit.
+The proposed site was on the outer edge of the existing seawall, with Otama enclosed in a semi-recessed concrete pit designed to support the main internal deck at ground level, located between the seawall and the planned site of the maritime centre.
+As of February 2015, design work had been completed, but the association was awaiting the approval of a planning permit.